Amazing Liver + Gallbladder Flush

 Using olive oil to successfully flush the gallbladder first appeared in the British Medical Journal in 1882 and 1885, and was likely used much earlier as a folk remedy.9,10 For millennia, Ayurveda has said that ghee with lemon juice is a successful protocol to detoxify the body and reset liver and gallbladder function.11

-Today, one-quarter of women over 60 worldwide will develop gallstones (1), and cholecystectomy (removal of the gallbladder) is the #1 most common elective abdominal surgery in America today with over 750,000 per year.
-(2) Gallbladder disease has increased by 20 percent in the last 3 decades, costing America $6.2 billion a year in collective medical bills.
-(2)
+Today, one-quarter of women over 60 worldwide will develop gallstones,1 and cholecystectomy (removal of the gallbladder) is the number one most common elective abdominal surgery in America today, with over 750,000 per year.2 Gallbladder disease has increased by 20% in the last three decades, costing America $6.2 billion a year in medical bills.2

-In this FREE eBook, I will guide you through the steps to prepare you for a safe and effective Liver and Gallbladder Bile Flush.
+In this free eBook, I will guide you through the steps to prepare for a safe and effective liver and gallbladder bile flush.

-The Five Steps for a Safe Liver & Gallbladder Bile Flush
+5 Steps to a Safe Liver & Gallbladder Bile Flush

-- Restore liver function and decongest gallbladder and bile/pancreatic ducts.
+- Restore liver function + decongest gallbladder + bile/pancreatic ducts

-- Perform the Liver & Gallbladder Bile Flush after successfully completing steps 1-4.
+- Perform Liver & Gallbladder Bile Flush after successfully completing steps 1-4.

 - Do you ever get nauseous after a meal?

 - Do you ever feel heavy after a high-fat meal?

 - Do you ever get occasional heartburn after a meal?

 - Do you have trouble digesting wheat, dairy, soy, grains, beans, corn, nuts, or seeds?